lwessely/node-identity/README.md

 # README
-> A simple library for managing users and sessions
+> A simple library for managing users, user groups, and sessions

 > **Note:** This package is still in alpha.
 API stability is not guaranteed,
 > and it would be unwise to use it in production.

 ## Introduction
-This package helps you to quickly implement user accounts and sessions in your APIs/WebApps.
+This package helps you to quickly add user accounts, user groups, and sessions in your APIs/WebApps.

 ## Change log
+### v0.2.2
+- Added middleware: `requireAnyGroup()`
+- Added middleware: `requireAllGroups()`
+- Added middleware: `requireCondition()`
+- Fixed issue: Exceptions in the middleware are now passed on to express error handlers, instead of causing a crash

+### v0.2.1
+- Added feature: User groups

 ### v0.2.0
 - Added feature: Expired sessions can now be renewed using renewal tokens
 - Introduced breaking change to signature of method ```session.updateLifetime()```